-About Us: I’ve been flying RC for more than 30 years, and flying rockets for more than 40.
+About Me: I’ve been flying RC for more than 35 years, and flying rockets for more than 45.
 I’m NAR level 2 certified and have been an instructor for RC at my local club.
 About 15 years ago I started designing my own depron profile parkjets and publishing plans on rcgroups.
 Since then, I’ve designed, built and flown over 100 different parkjet and Rocket boosted glider designs and kitted over 50 of them, and I’ve designed and published plans for nearly 50 Pusher parkjet designs.
 I’ve had articles and pictures published in several rocketry and model aviation magazines.